 Hardiness Zone & More

-When it comes to temperature, the lifesaver plant prefers a warm environment.
-It thrives indoors in temperatures ranging from 60 to 80 degrees Fahrenheit.
+When growing indoors, it thrives in warm temperatures ranging from 60 to 80 degrees Fahrenheit.
 It's important to avoid exposing the plant to extreme temperature fluctuations, as this can cause stress and damage to the lifesaver plant.

-If you are growing your lifesaver plant outdoors, it can thrive in USDA zones 9 to 11, which are regions with milder climates.
+For outdoor cultivation, the lifesaver plant can thrive in USDA zones 9 to 11, which are regions with milder climates.
 These zones generally have average minimum temperatures ranging from 20 to 40 °F. If you live in a colder climate, it's best to keep the lifesaver plant indoors or provide it with protection during the colder months.

 In terms of humidity, the lifesaver plant is adaptable and can tolerate a range of humidity levels.
 However, it generally prefers lower-humidity environments similar to its native habitat.
 Aim for a humidity level of around 40 to 50%, which is considered average indoor humidity.
 If the air in your home is particularly dry, you can increase humidity by using a humidifier or placing a tray filled with water near the plant.